 - 1. SLCPD may change a Police Officer's scheduled shift hours to provide coverage if the schedule change is required due to the Police Officer's specific assignment.
 Any change made under this provision will not reduce the total number of hours a Police Officer would otherwise have worked during the workweek of the schedule change or reduce any call out pay that a Police Officer is entitled to receive. - 2.
 Except as outlined in Section D.3 below, if SLCPD fails to give a Police Officer at least four (4) calendar days prior notice of a change to the Police Officer's regular work week or schedule due to needs outside their specific assignment, the City will pay the Police Officer for all time worked during the shift at a rate of one and one-half times the Police Officer's regular rate of pay. - 3.
 Public Safety Emergencies: The notice and overtime provisions of this Article shall not apply, except as required by law, in a Public Safety Emergency.
 A Public Safety Emergency is defined as unforeseen circumstances beyond the scope of routine law enforcement emergencies.
 Examples include, but are not limited to, civil disorder, natural disasters, acts of terrorism, mass shooter event, public health emergencies, extreme weather events, plane crashes, train derailments, building collapses and other such large-scale events.
-The City will give as much notice as reasonably possible of the schedule changes and make best efforts to inform the Association
+The City will give as much notice as reasonably possible of the schedule changes and make best

-- President, or designee, of the changes, of any foreseen schedule changes due to Public Safety Emergencies. - 4.
-Each Police Officer shall be provided sixty (60) minutes of break/lunch time during each work shift; however, any break/lunch time shall be taken in accordance with operational needs of the department.
+- efforts to inform the Association President, or designee, of any foreseen schedule changes due to Public Safety Emergencies. - 4.
+Each Police Officer shall be provided sixty (60) minutes of break/lunch time during each 8 or 10 hour work shift and 90 or 60/30 minutes if assigned a 12-hour shift; however, any break/lunch time shall be taken in accordance with operational needs of the department.
+For a shift assignment of more than 4 hours and less than 8 hours, a 15 minute rest period subject to priority call will be provided in accordance with operational needs of the department.
+This paragraph does not apply to "post" assignments such as parades, marathons, and related events.
 There shall be no additional compensation to Police Officers who do not receive a break or lunch.
-It is understood that all employees that receive a paid lunch are subject to call without consideration for further compensation. - 5.
-Break/lunch as defined in (4) above shall be taken in accordance with the following guidelines: - a.
+It is understood that all employees that receive a paid break/lunch are subject to call without consideration for further compensation. - 5.
+Break/lunch as defined in Section 4 above shall be taken in accordance with the following guidelines: - a.
 If the Dispatch office is not holding any priority one or two calls (as defined by SLCPD policy), Police Officers may check out for one (1) sixty (60) minute break/lunch.
 No more than one-third (1/3) of the total Police Officers assigned to and working in the field for that particular shift may be on a break/lunch at any one time. - b.
 The Shift Supervisor, or Watch Commander if the Supervisor is not available, may authorize additional Police Officers to be on a break/lunch when conditions allow. - c.
 Police Officers will remain in radio contact with the dispatch office while on break/lunch and may be required to respond to calls under exigent circumstances. - d.
 Calling Police Officers out of a break/lunch to respond to calls will be coordinated by the Shift Supervisor, who will determine the most expeditious method of responding under the circumstances. - e.
 The Shift Supervisor may suspend breaks under exigent circumstances.